Gloucester Daily Times

 In the bar’s window there is a sweeping view of the outer harbor.
 The view and architecture create a restful, resort-like mood that is up to elegant, if generic, national standards.
 Swank enough to be in Bar Harbor, Hatteras, Santa Barbara – a fishing community or at least a community with a fishing past.

 Gregg is the husband of Mary Anne Shatford, a Gloucester teacher, whose brother Bobby was lost on the Andrea Gail and portrayed in the movie by Mark Wahlberg.
 She is the daughter of Ethel Shatford, the late, famous bartender, who was portrayed by Janet Wright.
-Sebastian Junger, the source-book’s author, stayed at the Crow’s Nest while he worked on the book, as did Wahlberg during the shoot.
-Stills of Wahlberg, George Clooney, Ms. Wright, the Andrea Gail crew and others line the walls.
+Sebastian Junger, the author of The Perfexr Storm, stayed at the Crow’s Nest while he worked on the book, as did Wahlberg during the shoot.
+Stills of Wahlberg, George Clooney, Ms. Wright, the Andrea Gail crew, and others line the walls.
 There are no texts, but Gregg can fill in the names.

 The view from the Crow’s Nest is of the inner harbor, via Main Street and Rose Marine Supplies.
-I include the store because it was co-opted into Manchester-by-the-Sea, the new Gloucester movie, strangely misnamed (The stairs next to the bar are also featured in the final fireworks scene between Lee and Randi.)
+I include the store because it was co-opted into Manchester-by-the-Sea, the new Gloucester movie, strangely misnamed.
+The stairs next to the bar are also featured in the final fireworks scene between Lee and Randi.
 Beyond Main St. is the State Fish Pier where the trawlers Challenger and Endeavor often tie up.
 They are skippered by the McCallig brothers, Danny and Gerrard, respectively.
-If you stop at the right time you might meet them and talk fishing.
+If you stop at the Crow’s Nest at the right time you might meet them and talk fishing.

 At Trip Advisor the Crow’s Nest has four and a half bullets out of five; 85% of the reviews are excellent or very good.
 Beauport’s Trip Advisor page also features four and a half bullets out of five; 86% of their reviews are excellent or very good.